 Open books are rising in popularity and worth a check back often to see if your book is listed.
-Click here for 150 free books.
-It’s a number that likely will increase.
+Click here for 200 free books.

 OhioLink is a searchable database of 46 million books that students can use to find free textbooks.
 93 colleges and universities across the state offer the books for free to students on a checkout basis.
 You get the book for a set amount of time, but can renew it.
 The big catch is that you could lose the book midway through the semester if another student recalls the book.
 Students I spoke to at John Carroll University told me they’ve used OhioLink with no recall problems.

 If you don’t need a printed book, try learning online with an ebook.
 This is an electronic version of your book.
 It’s much cheaper, but there may be limitations to how many pages you can print for free.